phamdinhthien/web-vitals-lib/README.md

 ### INP Metrics (Sent Separately)
 - **INP** (Interaction to Next Paint) - Responsiveness
-  - Sent when user is idle for 10 seconds
+  - Sent automatically by web-vitals library when:
-  - Or when user leaves/closes the page
+    - User leaves/closes the page
+    - New interaction has higher INP value than previous
+  - Captures the worst responsiveness metric during page session

 ## 🚀 Installation